152 mm 45 caliber Pattern 1892: Finnish use

 When Finland became independent in 1917, the northern half of the coastal fortifications belonging to the Imperial Russian Peter the Great's Naval Fortress system protecting St. Petersburg fell in to Finnish hands mostly intact.
 The coastal guns included about 100 units of the 152 mm 45 caliber Canet gun and this type became the primary coastal gun of its class in Finland.
 It was given the designation "152/45 C".
 There was considerable variation between the guns as they included both naval and army coastal gun models from different years.
 Two different gun mountings were used, with about 70 guns on taller coastal gun mountings while the remaining 30 guns were on lower ship deck mounts with lower maximum elevation and range.

 Finnish coastal artillery staff made modifications to the gun mountings during the interwar period.
 The most significant of these was inverting the gun so that the recuperating springs were on top of the gun, which allowed increasing the maximum elevation and thus the range.
-Inverting the gun, however, also required strengthening the recuperator, adding an equilibrator to correct the changed balance and other changes to the mounting and elevation mechanism.
+Inverting the gun, however, also required strengthening the recuperator, adding a spring equilibrator to correct the changed balance and other changes to the mounting and elevation mechanism.
 The increased maximum elevation also made it possible to use the gun as an anti-aircraft weapon.
 To increase maximum range even more the ammunition for the guns was modified by adding a ballistic cap to existing ammunition, which increased the range by a factor of 1.5.
 Additionally, the Finns changed the gun loading procedure to allow reloading without the need to return the gun to zero elevation after each shot.
 This practice increased the rate of fire.

 During World War II the 152/45 C was the de facto Finnish standard coastal gun with 95 guns in the inventory at the beginning of 1939.
 During the Winter War coastal batteries equipped with the gun defended against Soviet Navy attacks before the sea froze over.
 The guns also provided important artillery support for the Finnish army: at both ends of the Mannerheim line there were coastal batteries equipped with 152/45 C guns, and their role was important given the Finnish lack of field artillery.
 Other coastal batteries in the northern part of Lake Ladoga also supported land battles, and later in the war coastal forts in Gulf of Vyborg and Kotka participated in the fighting.
 18 guns were lost during the war, most of them when coastal forts had to be abandoned.
 76 guns remained in use after Winter War.